ietf-wg-ntp/Roughtime-interop-code/README.md

 All implementations are provided as git submodules, you'll need to clone this repository using the `--recurse-submodules`, or if you have already cloned it, you'll need to run `git submodule update --init --recursive`.
+To update all of the submodules `git submodule update --recursive --remote` will do the trick, or `poetry run task update` after your poetry environment is setup as below.

 You'll need Docker as well as [Poetry](https://python-poetry.org) installed.
 To get started, clone this repository, then run: